Randomized Robust Price Optimization: Solution algorithm for finite price set , convex uncertainty set

 If we now invoke Assumption~\ref{assumption:Pcal_Cartesian_product}, then we can introduce the same decision variables $x_{i,t}$ and $w_{i,j,t}$ as in problem~\eqref{prob:semilog_MIECP} to obtain a mixed-integer convex formulation of the log-log price optimization problem, which has the same feasible region as the semi-log formulation~\eqref{prob:semilog_MIECP}:

 While the feasible region of problem~\eqref{prob:loglog_MIECP} is the same as that of \eqref{prob:semilog_MIECP}, the objective function of \eqref{prob:loglog_MIECP} is different.
-Just like problem~\eqref{prob:semilog_MIECP}, problem~\eqref{prob:loglog_MIECP} can be written as a mixed-integer exponential cone program, and similarly, to the best of our knowledge, this is the first exact mixed-integer convex formulation of the log-log multi-product price optimization problem under a Cartesian product price set.
+Just like problem~\eqref{prob:semilog_MIECP}, problem~\eqref{prob:loglog_MIECP} can be written as a mixed-integer exponential cone program (see Section~\ref{sec:miecp_explicit_models} of the ecompanion for the exact formulation), and the number of variables, linear constraints and exponential cone constraints is the same as that of \eqref{prob:semilog_MIECP}.
+Similarly, to the best of our knowledge, this is the first exact mixed-integer convex formulation of the log-log multi-product price optimization problem under a Cartesian product price set.
 Lastly, just like the semi-log problem~\eqref{prob:semilog_MIECP}, one can easily modify the formulation to obtain an exact formulation of the deterministic robust price optimization problem under log-log demand (see Section~\ref{subsec:convexUcal_DRPO_loglog} of the ecompanion).

 We note that the log-log separation problem has an interesting property, which is that there exist optimal solutions that are extreme, in the sense that each product's price is set to either its lowest or highest allowable price.
 This property is formalized in the following proposition (see Section~\ref{proof_proposition:loglog_extremal} for the proof). \begin{proposition} Suppose that Assumption~\ref{assumption:Pcal_Cartesian_product} holds.
-Let $(\mub, \pb)$ be an optimal solution of problem~\eqref{prob:loglog_maxmax}.
-Then there exists an optimal solution $(\mub, \pb')$, such that for each $i \in [I]$, either $p'_i = \min \Pcal_i$ or $p'_i = \max \Pcal_i $. \end{proposition}
+There exists an optimal solution $(\mub, \pb)$ of problem~\eqref{prob:loglog_maxmax} such that for each $i \in [I]$, either $p_i = \min \Pcal_i$ or $p_i = \max \Pcal_i $. \end{proposition} The proof follows because when $\mub$ is fixed, the log-transformed separation problem \eqref{prob:loglog_maxmax} is linear in $(\log p_1,\dots, \log p_I)$; thus, given an optimal but possibly non-extremal solution $(\mub^*, \pb^*)$, we can optimize over $\pb$ with $\mub^*$ fixed to obtain a new solution $(\mub^*, \pb')$ that must also be optimal, and for which $\pb'$ is extremal.